argentlabs/argent-gifting-contracts/README.md

 ### Through the account

-Since the escrow contract functions as an account, it can pay for its own transactions, meaning the recipient doesn't need funds to initiate the claim.
-This is ideal for onboarding new users who can claim a gift to a newly created and even undeployed account.
 The recipient just needs to call `claim_internal` from the account to the factory.
-As the account is funded with some extra tokens to cover the fee, these will be used for the claiming operation.
+As the account is funded with some extra tokens to cover the fee, it will be used for the claiming operation.
 Once this is done, the account becomes blocked and it is not possible to send any transactions through it.

 ### Through the factory